 - Your gut can influence your immune system... - Over 70% of your immune system is in the gut, so when we take care of the good bacteria, we’re also giving the body’s natural defences a helping hand!

-- and even your mood! – If you’ve ever wondered why our emotions are often closely linked to the gut, such as butterflies in the tummy, the answer could lie in the gut-brain axis.
+- Even your mood! – If you’ve ever wondered why our emotions are often closely linked to the gut, such as butterflies in the tummy, the answer could lie in the gut-brain axis.
 Your gut can send signals to the brain and vice versa.

 - Supporting the ‘second brain’ – We know that the hormone serotonin, released by the brain, helps to modulate mood, but did you know that your gut can release it too?
 In fact, the majority of your body’s serotonin originates in the gut!
 This is partly why the gut is sometimes referred to as ‘the second brain’.

 - The gut microbiome could be linked to obesity… - It may seem like a given, but the science connecting the gut microbiome to obesity is a relatively new area of study.
 Early animal and human studies have shown that the composition of gut microbiota can be connected to an individual’s ability to manage body weight, but the full extent is yet to be uncovered.
 Looking to discover more about your gut bacteria’s role in weight management?
 Check out ‘A Flatter, Happier Tum’ by Liz Earle MBE which gives simple, actionable changes to help keep your digestive system in top shape.

 - Certain gut bacteria could help soothe the symptoms of some digestive disorders – Studies demonstrate that there is a strong link between some conditions such as IBS and the diversity of bacteria in the gut.
 While the precise nature of this relationship has yet to be fully understood, studies show that those with some digestive disorders have a different microbial composition than healthy individuals.